auca/com.421-430/Practice_Tasks/Practice_03.md

 3. Pretend that you work with another developer in a centralized way.
 It means you share code with another developer through the central repository (in our case, on GitHub).

-4. Create one topic branch to add the `Vec4` class with its tests to the code base.
+4. Add the `Vec4` class with its tests to the code base.
 Work on it, making several commits like you were doing for `Vec2` and `Vec3`.
 Pretend you are developer #1.

 5. In a different environment (terminal, IDE, Code Editor), clone the existing code `vmath` from GitHub and switch to the `dev` branch.
 Pretend you are developer #2.